radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Example – Using Merge Links with No Parameter](Media/Image4.12.jpg)

-Figure 12: Example – Using Merge Links with No Parameter

 As the figure above shows, the subtree is not conditioned by the parent object which is why all departments are shown below each project.
 This does not accurately depict the context needed.
 The ideal virtual view would show each project and then below each project show the department working on that project followed by location and employees accordingly.

 Since the department object has a relationship with projects (the project ID is available in the department entry), the project ID can be used as the link parameter to condition the subtree.
 This is shown in the figure below.

 ![Example – Using Merge Links with a Parameter to Condition the Subtree](Media/Image4.13.jpg)

-Figure 13: Example – Using Merge Links with a Parameter to Condition the Subtree

 Based on the examples shown above, a link parameter is required for the virtual view to represent the proper context of showing projects per department.

-##### Linking on a Multi-Valued Attribute
+*Linking on a Multi-Valued Attribute*

 In the previous example, the link condition was based on a single-valued attribute in the parent entry.
 This is the primary use case for a link parameter.
 However, if the attribute in the parent entry contains multiple values you can use it to configure the link parameter.